zarahfaziz/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/zarahfaziz/Portfolio/blob/main/Images/bakerysales-project.jpeg"> **[Bakery Sales Analysis](https://github.com/zarahfaziz/bakerysales-project)**

-Analyzed bakery sales trends, product purchase patterns, and customer preferences in order to provide business insights for a local bakery in Edinburgh.
+The goal of this project was to analyze bakery sales trends, product purchase patterns, and customer preferences in order to provide business insights for a local bakery ("The Bread Basket") in Edinburgh.
+This was achieved using Market Basket Analysis and Association Rule Mining techniques.

 #